 5G Media Streaming provides the ability to support regular OTT media streaming by providing additional and auxiliary information between the Media Session Handler and the 5GMSd AF.
 Supported functions in Rel-16 include telco CDN, network assistance and for example metrics reporting.
 It would be appropriate to adjust 5GMS function to HTTP/3 based delivery.
 As an example, certain DASH metrics are designed for TCP based streaming and would preferably be updated to account for HTTP/3 based delivery.

+Editor’s Note: Identify the impact of including QLOG events on 5GMS metrics reporting.

 ===== CHANGE =====

 5.4.6 Candidate Solutions